varnish/Varnish-Book/varnish_book.rst

 .. training: robustness principle: liberal to whatever you receive, conservative: consistent in what you send.
 This creates a lot of legacy. https://en.wikipedia.org/wiki/Robustness_principle

+In this chapter, you will learn the following topics:

 - The Varnish Configuration Language (VCL) is a domain-specific language
-- VCL as a state machine
+- VCL as a finite state machine
-- VCL subroutines
+- States as subroutines
-- Built-in subroutines
+- Varnish includes built-in subroutines
-- Available functions, legal return actions and variables.
+- Available functions, legal return actions and variables

 .. container:: handout